mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 ## The run_sim function

-In it's simplest use, the `run_sim` function iterates over a given number of trials (in this simple case equivalent to sample size), perturbing a chosen subset of Mimi's "external parameters", based on the defined distributions, and then runs the given Mimi model.
+In it's simplest use, the `run_sim` function iterates over all pre-generated , perturbing a chosen subset of Mimi's "external parameters", based on the defined distributions, and then runs the given Mimi model.
 Optionally, trial values and/or model results are saved to CSV files.

 ### Function signature

 The full signature for the `run_sim` is:

 ```
-function run_sim(sim::Simulation,
+function run_sim(sim::Simulation;
-                 trials::Union{Int, Vector{Int}, AbstractRange{Int}},
+                 trials::Union{Nothing, Int, Vector{Int}, AbstractRange{Int}}=nothing,
-                 models_to_run::Int=length(sim.models);
+                 models_to_run::Int=length(sim.models),
                  ntimesteps::Int=typemax(Int),
                  output_dir::Union{Nothing, AbstractString}=nothing,
                  pre_trial_func::Union{Nothing, Function}=nothing,